Terramation is a new, eco-friendly alternative to burial or cremation. It’s sometimes called human composting or body composting.

 After the laying in, the body is left to decompose in its pod.
 No chemicals are used – the body is broken down by natural bacteria that live inside us.
 The pod is rotated occasionally and oxygen is pumped in to help the bacteria work faster.

-3. Turning the body into soil
+3. Turning the body into human compost

-The person’s family can then choose to take the soil home or donate it to a conservation project.
+The person’s family can choose to take the soil home or donate it to a conservation project.
 If they take it home, they can use it to grow a plant in their own garden or scatter it in a special place.

 Why is human composting good?